Raymond Emerson: Donations

 Emerson also donated generously to the Peabody Museum, including funding some of its archaeological expeditions.

 Family and death

 In August 1912, Emerson's engagement to the heiress Amelia Forbes was announced.
 Amelia was the daughter of the yachtsman and capitalist John Malcolm Forbes and Sarah Coffin Jones.
 The two were married April 12, 1913.
 Amelia's paternal grandfather was railroad magnate John Murray Forbes and she grew up in the mansion he built, called Fredonia, which had passed to Amelia's father.
 The Emerson and Forbes families were intermarried many times over.

 Together, Emerson and his wife had six children: Ellen, born in 1914; David, born in 1916; Annie, born in 1918; Edward Waldo, born in 1920; William, born in 1923; and Hope, born in 1926.

-Emerson died a month before his 91st birthday on October 27, 1977, at his home in Concord, Massachusetts.
+Emerson died at age 90 on October 27, 1977, at his home in Concord, Massachusetts.